CES 2019’s mediocre 5G demos set the stage for a confusing year

 Unlike Verizon and AT&T, third-place U.S. carrier T-Mobile has not actually launched a 5G network yet, so its CES booth was an opportunity to tell its 5G story, winning over both journalists and customers.
 Rivals have built 5G networks using high-speed millimeter wave hardware, but T-Mobile is instead focusing on a lower-speed 600MHz network that it suggests will cover more people.

 T-Mobile demonstrated its future network by sending live 4K video over a 600MHz base station from its booth to Intel’s booth.
 Oddly — and only disclosed if you asked — Intel was sending video from its booth back to T-Mobile over a 28GHz millimeter wave base station, not a reciprocal 600MHz connection.
-As one might gather from the photos, the demo had zero in the way of excitement: it was just a bland video feed of a booth.
+As one might gather from the photos, the demo had zero in the way of excitement: It was just a bland video feed of a booth.

 T-Mobile staffers pointed out live sample 5G base stations mounted above eye level if you wanted to see them.
 These base stations turned out to be the most significant 5G hardware found anywhere at the company’s booth; there were no prototype or final 5G smartphones, tablets, or computers on display, nor conspicuous hotspots.